DavyDaSilva/DavyDaSilva/README.md

 I've been working on several projects, and I am currently focused on building data visualisation dashboards using Power BI, while also expanding my knowledge in Machine Learning, as demonstrated in my portfolio.

-I use Python, SQL, and Machine Learning algorithms. also data visualisation tools such as Power BI and Looker.
+I use Python, SQL, and Machine Learning algorithms, also data visualisation tools such as Power BI and Looker.
 Excel and Google Sheets for descriptive, diagnostic, predictive, and prescriptive analysis.